gmc-code/PC-microbit-micropython/docs/radio/radio_treasure_hunt.rst

 | Set multiple devices to act as treasure beacons each with their own id as a string. ``treasure_id = '1'``
 | Set up the group value in ``radio.config(group=8)``.
 | Set the radio power to 0 so it can only be detected from close range ``radio.config(power=0)``.
-Power level 0 usually has a range of 1 metre.
+Power level 0 usually has a range less than 1 metre.
 | Hide the treasure beacons.

 .. code-block:: python